maxmantz/redux-oidc/README.md

 In addition there is a peer dependency for [immutable.js](https://facebook.github.io/immutable-js/), if you want to use it.

+#### babel-polyfill
+You need the [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) in your build configuration for this package to work.

 ### Description

 This package handles [OpenID-Connect](http://openid.net/connect/) authentication in [redux](http://redux.js.org/) apps.
 It enables redux apps to authenticate with an external OIDC authentication provider and handles the actions of the OpenID [implicit flow](http://openid.net/specs/openid-connect-implicit-1_0.html).